herrstrietzel/svg-getpointatlength/README.md

 ```

 ### Options: get tangent angles or segments at point
-Optionally you can also include tangent angles and segment indices (as well as self contained path data) from the current point-at-length:
+Optionally, you can also include tangent angles and segment indices (as well as self contained path data) from the current point-at-length:

 | method | options/agruments | description | default/values |
 |--|--|--|--|